Department of Educational Studies in Psychology, Research Methodology and Counseling

 Program in Educational Research, BER

-Associate Professor Stephanie Shelton, Program Coordinator
+Clinical Associate Professor Stacy Hughey-Surman, Program Coordinator

-Office: 308 Carmichael Hall
+Office: 305-A Carmichael Hall

 Courses provided by the Program in Educational Research support College of Education undergraduate teacher education programs and are designed to provide basic assessment competencies for future teachers.